 Here’s a short video of what was completed on day two.

-The Trail Is Complete
+The Trail Is Finally Complete!

 A quick walk through after the trail blazing is finished.

-Unfortunately we won’t be using our newly blazed trail for some time!
+So, unfortunately we won’t be using our newly blazed trail for some time!

 YUP… life off the grid just got interesting to say the least!